Our Return Policy

 We stand by our products.
 If you have an issue with an order, please notify us within 3 days of receipt of your order if something is wrong.
 If you are not 100% satisfied, we will do our best to quickly and efficiently fix, replace or refund your order.
 To initiate a return/replacement/refund please email us at email@example.com.

 When can I expect my coffee?

-We like to ship you the freshest roasted coffee possible.
-We roast anywhere from 2-4 days a week depending on the time of year.
+We aim to ship you the freshest roasted coffee possible.
+We roast and fulfill orders Mondays-Thursdays.
 We aim to send you coffee on the same day it is roasted.
+Orders placed over the weekend will be fulfilled upon our return to the roastery.
 A little fun fact, coffee needs to de-gas CO2 for 3-5 days immediately after being fresh roasted which often means it lands on your doorstep at peak flavor.

 How much is shipping?

 We offer flat rate shipping by region at this time.
 This varies from $7-$15 depending on the weight of the order and how far it has to travel from Maine.

 Why is shipping so expensive, sometimes more than the product?

 We do not pad the shipping costs and we do not charge a handling fee.
 What we pay is what you pay for shipping via USPS and UPS.
 We live on a small island in Maine and so unfortunately that means higher shipping costs.
 For the most accurate shipping rates, please add the product to your cart and enter your shipping information.

 Do you ship internationally?

 Yes.
 Expect higher shipping costs and likely delays.
 Our international customers may need to pay for duty/taxes when they receive their shipment.